Motorized mobility scooters come in 3 wheel models and 4 wheel models.

 - You need a scooter with a sharp turning radius for narrow spaces

 - You are tall and need a little more leg room2

 A four wheel mobility scooter may be better for you if:

 - You prefer the weight distribution you get from a four wheel scooter

 - The scooter is primarily for outdoor use, over rough terrain3

 - You require a wider, sturdier and broader wheelbase

-Rider weight, scooter size and ease of operation are crucial in choosing the right mobility scooter.
-Detailed product information is provided with every 3-wheel and 4-wheel scooter to help consumers make the best individual choice.
+Are 3 wheel scooters safer?
+By nature of their design, four wheel scooters tend to offer more stability over rough, outdoor terrain.
+However rider weight, scooter size and ease of operation are all crucial in choosing the right mobility scooter.
+Detailed product information is provided with every 3 wheel and 4 wheel scooter to help consumers make the best individual choice.

 This article is for informational purposes only

 1Safe scooter use requires upright posture, shoulder and hand strength, and some upper body mobility.
 Seek the advice of a physician or rehabilitation professional to find out if a scooter is appropriate for you.